 Make a note of your genre in the cover letter.

 Submit in a .doc, .docx, or .rtf, one piece per page (use insert > page break when formatting your manuscript as a .doc or .docx).
-Include acknowledgements and a bio with no more than 5 previous publications (bios get boring when they're just a wall of journal titles).
+Include acknowledgements, a bio with no more than 5 previous publications (bios get boring when they're just a wall of journal titles), and a dedication if you would like one.
 Be sure to include your contact information in the cover letter section of the Submittable submission form.
 A table of contents is not necessary.

 Please note in your cover letter which chapbook you'd like to receive, or if you'd like us to pick one for you.